siyanz/siyanz.github.io/_posts/2014-1-21-Beacon-for-COPD-Patients.md

 As COPD constraints patients' oxygen intake, it also limits their attention span.
 Therefore, it is critical to present information in an engaging and dynamic manner.
 To achieve this, we tried multiple methods of providing information to the patients.
 Other than texts, we integrated videos and quiz questions that stressed major takeaway points that the patients should know about for each treatment option (medical treatment vs. lung transplant).

 ![Scale Metaphor]({{ site.baseurl }}/images/Beacon/scaleMetaphor.png "We used visual scales to help patients evaluate their needs and values")
 We also used a scale metaphor that was commonly used in decision aids to visually present pros and cons of two options.
 Prior to the scale metaphor page, patients had to answer questions about what they valued the most in their lives and what they wanted to get out from the treatment.
 Depending on what values each treatment could satisfy, we put the values that the patients chose on two sides of the scale, each side representing one treatment option.
-By visually seeing which side the scale tilts against, patients would have a clearer idea of which treatment would be better for them.
+By visually seeing which side the scale tilts, patients can have a clearer idea of which treatment is better for them.

 #### Medium-Fidelity Prototype
 We built an interactive medium-fidelity prototype using a prototyping tool called Proto.io.
 During the medium-fidelity phrase, we focused on refining three key elements of the tool: the navigational structure, the interactive elements (i.e., quiz questions, videos, and the scale metaphor), and the content design.